 – Value Added Tax – Where Does It Come From?
 Is VAT registered ( so pays 20% on every applicable retail sale)

-– Import Duty and taxes – Most of our products come from abroad, and so we pay duty (12% of value).
-VAT of 20% of value+duty is also charged on imports.
+– Import Duty and taxes – Most of our products come from abroad, and so we pay duty (12% of value plus VAT).

-– Income Tax – Our accountants, KBLAccounts, submit the annual tax return and our company accounts to Companies House
+– Corporation Tax – Our accountants, KBLAccounts, submit the annual tax return and our company accounts to Companies House